aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/vscode-container.md

 ## Get AVD demo in VSCode

-We will ask container to automatically install the following content in your container:
+We will ask the container to install the following content in your container automatically:

-- Ansible Arista Validated Design collection using GIT (devel) version.
+- Ansible Arista Validated Design collection using Git (devel) version.
-- Ansible Arista Cloudvision collection using GIT (devel) version.
+- Ansible Arista CloudVision collection using Git (devel) version.
-- AVD with Cloudvision demo repository
+- AVD with CloudVision demo repository

 !!! note Customize your exposed port
-    Container will listen on port `8080` but it can be changed accordingly by using docker cli
+    The container will listen on port `8080`, but we can be change it accordingly by using Docker CLI

 ```bash
 docker run --rm -it -d \